dhaval-d/bq_streaming_inserts/Readme.md

 <br />

 **Step 8:**
-Configure docker to authenticate with your GCP project using following command.
+Configure the docker to authenticate with your GCP project using following command.

 <code>gcloud auth configure-docker
 </code>